It all came together thanks to television, LSD, a dance and a dare.

 It would be more than two hours until the group returned to “I Me Mine” — what they did in the interim will, of course, be the subject of subsequent posts.
 Once they did return to the song, George addressed John, who wasn’t yet at the studio when the song was first introduced.
 “Would you like to learn a new one?”
 George asks.
 “Very simple,” George assures him.

-After John clowns around through a couple abbreviated spins through the song, he mockingly suggests he play the barrel organ, while George had more seriously considered adding an acoustic bass.
+After John clowns around through a couple abbreviated spins through the song and making sure George knows “we’re a rock and roll band, you know,” he mockingly suggests he play the barrel organ.
+George had more seriously considered adding an acoustic bass.
 “Want the accordion?”
 Paul asks George, who’s open to that sincere suggestion.
 “If it’s not here, then just fuck it.”
 Alas, Paul’s accordion — he did have one, you know — wasn’t at Twickenham.
 What John would really like is an electric piano setup, but that too isn’t yet available.
 One thing they do have is some working effects, and an upbeat John has plenty of fun with the echo.

 “Are you going to teach us this?”
 John asks, and George supplies the band, at last, with chords to “I Me Mine.”
 Soon enough, however, John doesn’t play at all.
 Instead, as Strauss intended, he and Yoko waltz on the soundstage as George, Paul and Ringo provide the soundtrack.